versionsquadtechrepo/vshr2023/hrversion/ReadMe.md

 Goto the folder
 install dependecies by hitting the following command
 	pip -m install requirements.txt
+Create a new database in the Postgres.
+Create a user and provide full privileges to the new create

 Change the DB credentials in settings.txt DATABASES section run following commands to migrate the database
 	python manage.py makemigrations
 	python manage.py migrate